beverleyappiatse/HayRajBev/README.md

 Messages were collected for academic research and may not represent SMS usage globally.

 Dataset use is restricted to educational and non-commercial purposes.

+## Executive Summary

+This project applies machine learning techniques to classify SMS messages as either “ham” (legitimate) or “spam” (unwanted).
+Using the SMS Spam Collection dataset (Almeida & Gómez Hidalgo, 2011), we conducted exploratory data analysis, built multiple classification models, and evaluated their performance.
+Random Forest, both with and without SMOTE oversampling, achieved the highest performance, with F1 scores and accuracy exceeding 98%.
+This repository is organized so that any user can reproduce the workflow and replicate the results.

+## Software and Platform

+This project was developed and tested in Python 3.10 using Google Colab (Linux-based environment).
+The main libraries used are:

+- pandas (data handling)

+- numpy (numerical computing)

+- matplotlib and seaborn (visualization)

+- scikit-learn (modeling, evaluation, and hyperparameter tuning)

+- imblearn (SMOTE oversampling for class imbalance)

+## Repository Map

+The repository is organized into the following components:

+- README.md: Orientation and documentation for the project

+- LICENSE.md: License file (MIT)

+- DATA folder: Contains the dataset file SMSSpamCollection.csv

+- SCRIPTS folder: Includes Jupyter notebooks for exploratory data analysis (EDA), model training, and hyperparameter tuning

+- OUTPUT folder: Stores project outputs, including saved figures, charts, and tables of results

+## Instructions for Reproducing Results

+To reproduce the results of this project:

+1. Clone or Download the Repository into your local environment or open it in Google Colab

+2. Load the Dataset from the DATA folder (SMSSpamCollection.csv)

+3. Run the EDA Notebook (eda.ipynb) to explore the dataset through class distribution plots, message length histograms, and other visualizations

+4. Train Models using the models.ipynb notebook, which implements Logistic Regression, Linear SVM, and Random Forest on both the original dataset and the SMOTE-balanced dataset

+5. Perform Hyperparameter Tuning with the tuning.ipynb notebook to optimize performance for each model

+6. Review Results in the OUTPUT folder, which contains comparative metrics such as accuracy, precision, recall, and F1-scores, as well as visualizations to support the findings

+## Reproducibility Statement

+This repository is structured to ensure reproducibility and clarity.
+An unfamiliar user should be able to follow the provided instructions, replicate the analysis pipeline, and confirm the results.

 ## References